eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 implementation("org.eclipse.kuksa:kuksa-sdk:<VERSION>")
 ```

-## Connecting to the DataBroker
+## Connecting to the Databroker

-You can use the following snippet for a simple (unsecure) connection to the DataBroker.
+You can use the following snippet for a simple (unsecure) connection to the Databroker.
 This highly depends on your
 setup so see the [samples package](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/samples/src/main/kotlin/com/example/sample/KotlinActivity.kt)
 for a detailed implementation or how to connect in a secure way with a certificate.